-Banded iron formations (BIF) are chemical sediments which precipitated from seawater, and are defined by fine layering of silica and iron minerals (oxides, carbonates, silicates or sulfides).
-Oxide facies iron formations, containing magnetite and/or hematite, are the most economically relevant, and may contain up to 35% Fe.
+Banded iron formations (BIF) are chemical sediments which precipitated from seawater, and are defined by fine layering of silica or silicate minerals and iron minerals (oxides, carbonates, silicates or sulfides).
+Oxide facies iron formations, containing magnetite and/or hematite, are the most economically relevant of the facies types, and may contain up to 35% Fe.
 Supergene enrichment, particularly under tropical weathering conditions, can concentrate the iron in these rocks up to 65% Fe, and such enriched ore bodies form a potentially more valuable target.

-Enrichment occurs commonly due to groundwater percolation through the BIF, and some of the worlds richest ore bodies are within synclinal keels, where Fe has been concentrated by downward-moving waters.
+Enrichment occurs commonly due to groundwater percolation through the BIF, and some of the world's richest ore bodies are within synclinal keels, where Fe has been concentrated by downward-moving waters.
 This is particularly true where the underlying rocks are impervious to fluids.